LA GOMERA - SOLAR PLEXUS

 As La Gomera is the Solar Plexus island the self-worth, self-confidence, self-esteem, self-power, personal identity, independence issues did get enhanced during my stay.

 This was the first island where I booked a self-contained flat just for myself and the first time I booked a car for my entire stay of 16 days.
-This is when it got dawn on me that I am a single young woman alone in the world with responsibilities to supply for my needs and interests.
+This is when it got to dawn on me that I am a single young woman alone in the world with responsibilities to supply for my needs and interests.
 I needed to look after myself, the flat and the car.
 I, however, had an amazing host, Brigitte a German woman who is married to a local Canarian.
-Brigitte welcomed me with an honest smile and a few goodies on the kitchen table: home grown apples, bananas, dragon fruit, mangoes, home-made dried mango and mango jam, yamm!
+Brigitte welcomed me with an honest smile and a few goodies on the kitchen table: homegrown apples, bananas, dragon fruit, mangoes, home-made dried mango and mango jam, yam!
 Thanks to the warm climate, many tropical fruit trees grow here.

-This was the first time I tasted dragon fruit, the artistically beautiful looking tropical fruit which is loaded with antioxidants, and is home to carotene, protein, vitamin C, calcium, iron and phosphorus.
-The latter helps in promoting tissue and cell growth, maintenance and repair.
+This was the first time I tasted dragon fruit, the artistically beautiful looking tropical fruit which is loaded with antioxidants and is home to carotene, protein, vitamin C, calcium, iron, and phosphorus.
+The latter helps in promoting tissue and cell growth, maintenance, and repair.

 "The third chakra is the centre of our self-esteem, willpower, self-discipline, as well as our warmth in our personality.
 The energy of this chakra allows us to transform inertia into action and movement.
 It allows us to meet challenges and move forward in our lives.
 The main challenge for the third chakra is to use our personal power in a balanced manner.
 That means consciously harnessing the energy of this chakra.
 It means being proactive rather than reactive or inactive.
 If we have a blocked or deficient third chakra that is passive and inactive we allow life to pass by while we do nothing."

 My spiritual experience